 Read our product datasheet for more information about OneLogin SmartFactor AuthenticationVIEW NOW

-OneLogin’s SmartFactor Authentication uses machine learning to analyze a broad range of inputs, calculate risk scores, and determine the most appropriate security action to take for each login attempt.
+OneLogin’s SmartFactor Authentication uses machine learning to analyze a broad range of inputs, such as location, device, and user behavior, to calculate a risk score and determine the most appropriate security action to take for each login attempt.
+Depending on the detected level of risk, SmartFactor Authentication adjusts the number of authentication factors needed to log in.

 Already using a two-factor authentication provider?
 OneLogin SmartFactor Authentication integrates with a number of third-party authentication providers: